joshmaglione/hypigu/README.md

 HypIgu source files can be downloaded here: [Latest version](https://github.com/joshmaglione/hypigu/releases/latest)

-This package is compatible with [SageMath 9.2](https://www.sagemath.org/) and has no external dependencies.
+This package is compatible with SageMath version 9.2 and later and has no external dependencies.

 ## Documentation